Bar (establishment): Legal restrictions

-Laws in many U.S. states prohibit minors from entering a bar, such as California.
+Laws in many U.S. states, such as California, prohibit minors from entering a bar.
 In the UK, minors are permitted to be in a bar, though there are many bars that also serve food.
 In many jurisdictions, if those under legal drinking age are allowed to enter, as is the case with pubs that serve food, they are not allowed to drink; in the U.S., there are 8 states where children may drink in a pub if accompanied by their parents.
 In some jurisdictions, bars cannot serve a patron who is already intoxicated.
 Cities and towns usually have legal restrictions on where bars may be located and on the types of alcohol they may serve to their customers.
 Some bars may have a license to serve beer and wine, but not hard liquor.
 In some jurisdictions, patrons buying alcohol must also order food.
 In some jurisdictions, bar owners have a legal liability for the conduct of patrons who they serve (this liability may arise in cases of driving under the influence which cause injuries or deaths).

 Many Islamic countries prohibit bars as well as the possession or sale of alcohol for religious reasons, while others, including Qatar and the United Arab Emirates, allow bars in some specific areas, but only permit non-Muslims to drink in them.